Takaros96/Project-web/README.md

 # Project-web
-In thi project i was tasked with creating a cooperative platform were searching of offers of products with widespread consumption was possible
+In this project i was tasked with creating a cooperative platform were searching of offers related to products with widespread consumption was possible